 ASI published 12 issues of the Sheep Industry News, which contained numerous articles of interest regarding the viability and profitability of the sheep industry.
 Various issues contained articles about ways producers can improve wool production profitability or current developments and changes in the wool industry.
 Articles also were published updating readers on the status of programs being conducted through the Wool Trust Fund.
 The Sheep Industry News is mailed to approximately 8,000 individuals and businesses combined, with the main audience consisting of U.S. sheep producers.

-With the goal of covering diverse stories from around the country that pertain to the sheep industry, the communications teams covered various field assignments throughout the year.
-The covered stories and photographs were then reported within the Sheep Industry News.
+The communications teams covered various field assignments throughout the year.
+The covered stories and photographs were then reported within the Sheep Industry News: